jamesrayman/Ero/docs/euclid.md

 1. To describe a point given its coordinates.
 1. To describe a ray given an endpoint and a point on that ray.
 1. To describe an arc given its endpoints and a point on that arc.
-1. To determine the type of a given object.

 These postulates, which are the basis for figure manipulation in Euclid, are implemented using the following constructions: